 Example

-When putting together an Employment Contract, an employer will need to ensure that all of these factors are being met to create a legally valid document.
+When putting together an Employment Contract, an employer must ensure that all these factors are met to create a legally valid document.
 For instance, the following elements will need to be present:

 – Offer of employment